 Shutter Cords.
 One of the biggest mistakes in shooting macro photos when using a tripod is pushing the shutter button with your finger.
 That causes at least some camera movement and your image quality suffers.
 Either use the self-timer feature on your camera or get yourself a shutter cord or a wireless remote to trigger the shutter.

-I also find the Hooodman Right-angle viewer quite handy for precise focusing.
-It has a dioptor for adjusting to your specific eyesight and a 2.5x magnifier to help you check and adjust the focus in the central part of your composition.
+I also find the Hoodman Right-angle Viewer quite handy for precise focusing.
+It has a diopter for adjusting to your specific eyesight and a 2.5x magnifier to help you check and adjust the focus in the central part of your composition.

-This macro photography accessory comes with different size adapters to fit the different sized of optical viewfinders on DSLR cameras.
+This macro photography accessory comes with different size adapters to fit the different sizes of optical viewfinders on the back of DSLR cameras.
+Have a blast!
+Shoot more photos.
+Watch less TV.